Cuspidal irreducible complex or l-modular representations of quaternionic forms of p-adic classical groups for odd p: Exhaustion

 \begin{proof} The element~$\zeta$ defined as follows (see~\cite[4.5]{stevens:05})

 is central in~$\M$ and a strongly~$(\P,\K)$-positive element.
 Note that~$\zeta$ and~$\zeta^{-1}$ intertwine ~$\xi$, because~$(\xi,\K)$ respects the Iwahori-decomposition with respect to~$\N_-\M\N_+$.
-Now the argument at the end of the proof in~\cite[6.6]{bushnellKutzko:99} finishes the proof, because and because the constant~$c$ there is equal to~$[\K:\K\cap \zeta^{-1}\K \zeta]$ and therefore not divisible by~$p_\CoefField$. \end{proof}
+Now the argument at the end of the proof in~\cite[6.6]{bushnellKutzko:99} finishes the proof, because and because the constant~$c$ there is equal to~$[\K:\K\cap \zeta^{-1}\K \zeta]$ and therefore not divisible by~$p_\CoefField$.
+Note that the condition~\cite[(7.15)]{bushnellKutzko:98} is satisfied in the modular case, because of~\cite[III~Proposition 2~(ii)]{blondel:05}. \end{proof}

 We now can finish the proof of Theorem~\ref{thmCuspidalImplesSkew}: As~$\pi$ contains~$\th$ it also must contain an extension of~$\th$ to~$\K$ and therefore, we obtain from Proposition~\ref{propTrans} that~$\pi$ contains~$\xi$.
 Thus~$\pi$ has a non-trivial Jacquet module for the parabolic~$\Q$, by Proposition~\ref{propCoverxi} and Theorem~\ref{thmBKJacquet}.
 A contradiction, because~$\M\neq\G$ and~$\pi$ is cuspidal.
 This finishes the proof of Theorem~\ref{thmCuspidalImplesSkew}.